pytorch/pytorch/docs/source/onnx.rst

 --------------------------------------------------

-Here is a simple script which exports a pretrained AlexNet as defined in torchvision into Toffee IR.
+Here is a simple script which exports a pretrained AlexNet as defined in torchvision into ONNX.
 It runs a single round of inference and then saves the resulting traced model to ``alexnet.proto``::

     from torch.autograd import Variable